eldoy/sirloin/README.md

   if (req.path === '/custom') {
     return { hello: 'custom' }
   }
-  // Return nothing or false to send a 404
+  // Return nothing or undefined to send a 404
 })

 // Use 'any' to match all HTTP request methods